GoogleCloudPlatform/functions-framework-dart/docs/quickstarts/02-quickstart-docker.md

-# Quick Start: Docker
+# Quickstart: Docker

-This quick start discusses how to build and test a function using Docker on your own machine.
+This quickstart discusses how to build and test a function using Docker on your own machine.

 You can use this approach if you don't have Dart installed or if you just want